 Season with salt and pepper at the end if you desire.

-But I would highly recommend your next one be this Instant Pot bang bang shrimp pasta dish!
+Same things below are served often with this pasta dish and highly recommend to make as your next one should be this Instant Pot bang bang shrimp pasta dish!

 - Easy pull apart bread recipe – like garlic monkey bread but easier